prijatelj/dots/README.md

       for loading when logging back in.
         - and for ease of creating via a command or i3bar/dmenu type loading menu
-        - setup neofetch rice layout
+        - setup neofetch custom layout
     - Customizable contianer boarders and headers
         - font of i3 and font size.
         - Optionally hide/make visible via key command toggle.